VilMe/chat-bot/README.md

 Lonely?
 Want to chat?

-Simple chatbot, limited to a small dictioary for the brain.
+Simple chatbot, limited to a small dictionary for the brain.